 - When does a law come into effect?

 - Who executes the laws?

 - What happens if it is suspected that a law does not comply with the Constitution?

 - What happens if the Constitutional Court finds that a law does not comply with the Constitution?

 - When does the effect of a law cease?

-13.00 - sitting of the Committee on Constitutional and Legislative Issues (National Assembly House, 13 Nikola Pasic Square, hall 3)
+10.00 - sitting of the Health and Family Committee (National Assembly House, 13 Nikola Pasic Square, hall 2)

-13.00 - National Assembly Speaker Ivica Dacic meets with the Italian Ambassador to Serbia (National Assembly House, 13 Nikola Pasic Square, diplomatic salon of Prince Pavle Karadjordjevic)
+13.00 - the National Assembly Speaker meets with the Ambassador Extraordinary and Plenipotentiary of the Bolivarian Republic of Venezuela (National Assembly House, 13 Nikola Pasic Square, diplomatic salon of Prince Pavle)